Bred for Quality and Temperament

 Our beginnings as breeders of Ragdolls was as Shelzdollz in 2012, changing to Amjance Ragdolls in 2014.

 Hi, my name is Michel and I live in the Somerset region, Lockyer Valley, of Queensland.
-Together with my partner Micheal, we have a small ragdoll cattery in our home.
+I have a small ragdoll cattery in my home.

 I first saw ragdolls on Burke’s Backyard and immediately wanted one for myself.
 But that want was put on hold until 2008 when I purchased my first 2 ragdolls, Ron and Hermione, from a backyard breeder.
 They were quickly desexed and live a life of luxury.